ppotisom-pp/ppotisom-pp.github.io/project2.md

 ## How to compile and run the program

-How to compile (if applicable) and run the project.

-Open the project in NetBeans.
+- Open the project in NetBeans.

-Make sure all files are in the same project folder.
+- Make sure all files are in the same project folder.

-Click the Run button at the top.
+- Click the Run button at the top.

-The program will open a window where you can start using the Wordle helper.
+- The program will open a window where you can start using the Wordle helper.

-If the programming language does not require compilation, the update the heading to be “How to run the program.”
+- If the programming language does not require compilation, the update the heading to be “How to run the program.”
 If your application is deployed on a remote service, including instructions on how to deploy it.

 ## UI Design